opensoft/dartwing-app/.devcontainer/docs/README.md

 - **Template-managed scripts** (scripts/ folder)

 These documentation files are primarily for reference and troubleshooting legacy configurations or alternative setups.

+**Note**: Outdated documentation referencing removed components (adb-service containers, docker-compose-with-adb.yml) has been cleaned up as of October 2025.

 ## 🔧 Active DevContainer Files